 Taxation of benefits.
-Beginning in 1984, up to one-half of an individual's or a couple's OASDI benefits may be subject to Federal income taxation under certain circumstances.
-The revenue derived from this provision is allocated to the OASI and DI Trust Funds on the basis of the income taxes paid on the benefits from each fund.
+During 1984-93, up to one-half of an individual's or a couple's OASDI benefits was potentially subject to Federal income taxation under certain circumstances.
+The revenue derived from this provision was allocated to the OASI and DI Trust Funds on the basis of the income taxes paid on the benefits from each fund.
+Beginning in 1994, the maximum portion of OASDI benefits potentially subject to taxation was increased to 85 percent.
+The additional revenue derived from taxation of benefits in excess of one-half, up to 85 percent, is allocated to the HI Trust Fund.